pathwaycom/llm-app/templates/drive_alert/README.md

 Before running the app, you will need to give the app access to the Google Drive folder, we follow the steps below.

-In order to access files on your Google Drive from the Pathway app, you will need a Google Cloud project and a service user.
+In order to access files on your Google Drive from the Pathway Live Data Framework app, you will need a Google Cloud project and a service user.

 ### Create a new project in the Google API console: